Tutorials¶

 What actually is being simulated here?

-We can at least find out what the actual population sizes are in the SLiM simulation
+We can at least find out what the actual population sizes are in the SLiM

 by asking the simulation to be more verbose.

-Prepending the -v
+Prepending the -vv

-flag will request that SLiM print out information
+flag will request that SLiM

 every time a demographic event occurs